Xidian-AIGroup190726/GeoSelfSSC/README.md

 # GeoSelfSSC

-Our code will be released soon.
+Our code will be released soon!!